BioImaging-NKI/qupath_ripley/README.md

 Ripley curve when simulating 100 random points on a line of 10 μm long:
 ![100 random points](imgs/random.png?raw=true "Random")

-The lines are around zero
+As can be seen, the lines are around zero for random points.

 Ripley curve when simulating 50 random points and 50 clustered points in a cluster at 5 μm with a standard deviation of 0.05 μm on a line of 10 μm long:
 ![50 random and 50 clustered points](imgs/clustered.png?raw=true "Clustered")

+Here there is a clear deviation from zero that shows the clustering.
 Figures have been made with [this jupyternotebook](src/python/RipleySimulation.ipynb).

 ## Groovy Script
 Groovy script can be found [here](src/groovy/RipleyQuPath.groovy).

 It requires a line annotation and a multipoint annotation:
 ![QuPath screenshot](imgs/QuPath_Start.jpg?raw=true "QuPath")

 After running the script a graph of the ripley curve is shown and the raw data is saved as .tsv.
 ![QuPath screenshot](imgs/QuPath_Graph.PNG?raw=true "QuPath")

 The annotations and a link to the image can be found [here](example_data).